jundalisay/superb/content/en/research/einstein/relativity/section-11.md

-> *Superphysics Note=  Here, Einstein "solves" the inconsistencies in his Theory of Relativity by creating the idea of a spacetime unity that is different from the separated Newtonian spacetime.
+> *Superphysics Note: Here, Einstein "solves" the inconsistencies in his Theory of Relativity by creating the idea of a spacetime unity that is different from the separated Newtonian spacetime.
 In reality, his spacetime is merely Galilean spacetime of the material layer glued together by the light of the Electromagnetic layer.
 Galilean transformation allows the addition of velocities through the standard of matter, while the Lorentz transformation allows a relativistic 'addition' through the standard of light.
 In a nutshell, the Lorentz transformation

 <!--  spacetime of electromagnetism is different from the spacetime of matter.